suncoast-devs/handbook/lessons/career-looking/interviews.md

 The phone interview is often the first step after selecting you as a candidate for the position.
-An internal recruiter or a member of the development team usually conducts the phone interview.
+An internal recruiter or a member of the development team usually conducts phone interviews.
 In many cases, this call helps screen your soft skills and get a foundation of who you are.

 So what are some of the Dos and Don'ts during the Phone Interview?